How a continuous close leads to more accurate forecasting, better time management, and more.

 When they’re not chasing after receipts or creating last-minute reports, finance team members can focus more on strategy and long-term planning.

-The technology is now available to give managers better visibility into spending in order to take proactive steps to implement change.
+The technology is now available to give managers better visibility into spending in order to take proactive steps to implement change by moving towards a continuous close.
 The result is a more empowered organization that is ready to face the challenges and opportunities that lie ahead.

 Airbase offers a one platform solution to manage all non-payroll spend.
 It provides oversight and control over spending with real-time reporting and automatic syncing directly to your general ledger.
 Control all payments – physical cards, virtual cards, ACH, and checks – from one place.
 Close faster.
 Empower employees.
 Control spend.